elliot-huffman/WinInstaller/README.md

 This version is compatible with most computers.

-Plus it is basically future proof, as long am MS keeps using WIMs.
+This method is basically future proof, as long am MS keeps using WIM files.